sazhinet/sazhinet/README.md

 ### Install

-If node.js not installed get [nvm](https://github.com/creationix/nvm#installation)
-(node version manager)
+If node.js is not installed get [nvm](https://github.com/creationix/nvm#installation) (node version manager)

-Then:
+Then

 ````bash
 nvm install 0 && nvm use 0
 ````

-And then:
+And then

 ````bash
 cd /path/to/sazhinet && npm install